Marijuana and Psychedelics: Uplifting quotes for the criminalized,

 "I've always wondered why cannabis is illegal."

-dependent on you being sick, does not make you a conspiracy theorist but
+being sick, does not make you a conspiracy theorist but actually shows

 -- Unknown

-long time in terms of legalisation because I'd seen the effects of substance
+terms of legalisation because I'd seen the effects of substance abuse

 -- Bertrand Russell